Insurance12 min read

 For 2026, be aware of:

-• Pre-licensing requirement eliminated as of October 1, 2024
+• Pre-licensing education requirement eliminated effective October 1, 2024 -- you can schedule the exam directly

 Start Your Maryland Insurance Career Today